-Matt Bartling is the business development manager for the West Coast and is responsible for improving and expanding current tour offerings.
+Matt Bartling is the business development manager for Texas and is responsible for inspiring new groups to embark on student travel adventures

 We decided to sit down with Matt to learn a little bit more about what makes him tick.
 To learn more about Matt, keep reading!